 How can I learn more?

-If you already receive services and support provided by Butler County Board of Developmental Disabilities, contact your Support Coordinator, or call (513) 785-2800 or email the Eligibility Department.
+If you already receive services and supports provided by Butler County Board of Developmental Disabilities, contact your Service and Support Administrator.
+You may also call (513) 785-2800 or email the Eligibility Department.

 Waiting List FAQ

 - All County Boards of BDD are required to use a statewide Wait List Assessment tool to better understand a person’s need for services.
 The WLA tool also helps to identify whether the person’s needs are categorized as Current or Immediate.